AmolDhawle/Auth_Service/README.md

-This is authenication and authorizaiton module
+This is authentication and authorization module